Gonzalo Castellani

-Gonzalo Pablo Castellani (born 10 August 1987 in Buenos Aires) is an Argentine footballer who plays for Unión La Calera as a midfielder.
+Gonzalo Pablo Castellani (born 10 August 1987 in Buenos Aires) is an Argentine footballer who plays for Chilean club Unión Española as a midfielder.

 Club career

 Castellani started his professional career with local Ferro Carril Oeste, competing in Primera B Nacional with the Buenos Aires outfit.
 On 2 January 2010 he moved to Spain and signed for Villarreal CF, being assigned to its B team in Segunda División; he failed to make any appearances for the club during the season, due to the team's excessive number of foreign players.

 Castellani made his official debut for Villarreal B on 16 January 2011, starting in a 0–2 away loss against Recreativo de Huelva.
 On 18 December he first appeared in La Liga with the main squad, replacing Cani in the 64th minute of a 1–2 defeat at CA Osasuna.

 On 6 July 2012, after both squads' relegation, Castellani joined Godoy Cruz in his native country.
 Two years later he moved to Boca Juniors, also in the top division.

+In March 2024, Castellani returned to Chile after his stint with Unión La Calera in 2022 and joined Colo-Colo.

+In the first half of 2025, Castellani played for Ferro Carril Oeste.
+On 25 July 2025, he joined Chilean club Unión Española.